5jt/dyalog-cookbook/manuscript/10-Make.md

 From experience we know that, with the OS, the machine, the network, the filesystem and who knows what else, the command can fail several times before finally succeeding.

 I> Why is there a "ProductVersion" and a "FileVersion"?
 No idea!
-On Stack Overflow this was discussed more than once, and it seems that there are very few cases were it might make sense to have them **not** in sync.
+On Stack Overflow this was discussed more than once, and it seems that there are very few cases when it might make sense to have them **not** in sync.
 I>
 I> But "FileVersion" is the more important one: the Inno installer for example (see [chapter 16 "Creating SetUp.exe"](./16-Creating-SetUp.exe.html)) compares the "FileVersion" of an already installed version with the possibly new version, and if they are not different then it won't overwrite the EXE - you don't want that!